Credit Card Policy

 All credit card payments received must be directed into the University’s approved bank account.
 Department(s) may not set up their own banking relationships for payment card processing.

 Revenue from credit card payments should be deposited to the specific General Ledger accounting unit and account the next business day after the credit card transaction(s) have been processed.
 Revenue that is not deposited will remain in the University’s general fund, and will not be allocated as departmental revenue.
-Deposits (along with credit card merchant copy receipts) should be made to the Office of the Bursar, Advancement Office of Gift Processing or General Accounting as appropriate.
+Deposits and supporting documentation should be made to the Office of the Bursar, Advancement Office of Gift Processing or General Accounting as appropriate.

 To receive approval to accept credit cards, please send an e-mail to LUC-Payments@luc.edu with the following information: